-Accelerated filer

-34-1469491 (IRS Employer Identification No.)

-(Zip Code)

-Non-accelerated filer \Box (Do not check if a smaller reporting company)

-Indicated by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵

-As of June 30, 2016, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was \$131,027,442.

-As of February 22, 2017, the Registrant had 5,200,000 shares of common stock issued of which 4,620,875 shares are outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Part III of Form 10-K - Portions of the definitive Proxy Statement for the 2017 Annual Meeting of Shareholders of Farmers & Merchants Bancorp, Inc.
+Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company 0 00 1 1 η , indicate by check mark if the registrant has elected not to use the extended transition per ndards provided pursuant to Section 13(a) of the Exchange Act. \Box riod for complying with any new or dicated by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No \boxtimes As of June 30, 2017, the aggreg s of June 30, 2017, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was \$286,494,250.
+As of February 24, 2018, the Re egistrant had 10,400,000 shares of common stock issued of which 9,265,980 shares are ou tstanding.
+DOCUMENTS INCORPORATED BY REFERENCE Part III of Form 10-K - Portion art III of Form 10-K - Portions of the definitive Proxy Statement for the 2018 Annual Meeting of Shareholders of Farmers & Merchants Bancorp, Inc. =

+Exhibit 101.PRE